Become a Volunteer

 Event Based

 Each year, Special Olympics NS and our Regions, host events that require the assistance of the general public for a few hours or a few days.
-These volunteers can assist with Provincial or Regional Games, fundraiser or public awareness campaigns.
+These volunteers can assist with Provincial or Regional Games, fundraisers or public awareness campaigns.
 Some event based volunteers may be required to complete a volunteer form.
 This will be done at the time of registering for such events.

 If you have any other questions, please contact: